VEWOXIC/FITS/README.md

 - We have uploaded the training logs for community review.
 Additionally, we've provided logs for other baseline models.
 It's important to note that these logs were generated using their respective official codebases, not the versions in this repository.

-- We will update the training scripts of FITS very soon.
+- ~~We will update the training scripts of FITS very soon.~~
+- We Have update the training scripts.

 - For fairness, we have conducted baseline runs using freshly cloned codebases with the original hyperparameters.
 (Note: Avoid using versions from this repository.)
 TimesNet, which is unaffected by this issue, was not re-run and is mentioned here only for reference.